 The developer notes that based on 2019 US Census data, the 65-and-older population grew by over a third since 2010, and by 2030 this population is estimated to grow to 72 million (20 percent of the total population).
 Across an unspecified number of sites, the average performance was hospitals attesting to having met 6 out of the 7 domains.
-The median score was 5 out of 7 domains, the minimum was 0 and the maximum was 7.
-This does not indicate much room for improvement; however, the measure developer noted that sites participating in testing may not be representative of all hospitals.
+The median score was 5 out of 7 domains, minimum was 0 and maximum was 7.
+This does not indicate much room for improvement; however, without knowing more about the sites that provided this data, it is hard to interpret this information.

 The developer does provide citations from the literature indicating there are performance gaps for the individual domains of care.
-The developer also presented literature to support an association between the processes and structures assessed by this measure and clinical outcomes; however, it is not clear how attestation based on this measure will directly lead to improved patient outcomes.
+The developer also presented literature to support an association between the processes and structures assessed by this measure and clinical outcomes; however, it is not clear how this attestation based on this measure will directly lead to improved patient outcomes.